Our unique approach

 The last few years have been very encouraging for blood cancer research.
 Many new targeted therapies and immunotherapies are

 improving treatment outcomes for patients with multiple myeloma.
-Researchers at the Jerome Lipper Multiple Myeloma Center and LeBow Institute for Myeloma Therapeutics at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) are driving much of the progress being made.
+Researchers at the Jerome Lipper Multiple Myeloma Center and LeBow Institute for Myeloma Therapeutics at Dana-Farber Brigham Cancer Center are driving much of the progress being

 These breakthrough findings show how whole genome sequencing can lead to the discovery of cancer mutations that can be specifically targeted by new therapies.